 - 4.1.
-In the West Midlands, the West Midlands Violence Reduction Partnership is the vehicle for the production of the strategy.
+In the West Midlands, the West Midlands Violence Reduction Partnership will be the vehicle for the production of the strategy.
 However, serious violence reduction sub-groups will also exist within each of the seven existing Community Safety Partnerships, which will contribute toward local "problem profiles". - 4.2.
 Although serious violence is not limited to physical violence against a person and can include domestic abuse, sexual offences, violence against property and threats of violence, the West Midlands strategy will be focused on homicide, gun and knife crime.
-It will specifically not include the wider category of violence against women and girls. - 4.3 Funding has been provided by the Home Office which will be distributed by the Office of the Police and Commissioner.
-This funding has been provided for three years and is not a significant amount (just over £700,000 over the three years) but can be used to fund both labour and non-labour costs (such as interventions). - 4.4 The Violence Reduction Partnership has responsibility for the governance of the allocation and management of these funds to local projects and providers.
+It will specifically not include the wider category of violence against women and girls. - 4.3.
+Funding has been provided by the Home Office which will be distributed by the Office of the Police and Commissioner.
+This funding has been provided for three years and is not a significant amount (just over £700,000 over the three years) but can be used to fund both labour and non-labour costs (such as interventions).